The Directors support the highest standards of corporate governance and aim to observe the main requirements of the Combined Code

 The following committees, which have written terms of reference, deal with specific aspects of the Group’s affairs:

-The Audit Committee is made up of Martin Abbot, Nicolas Rouveyre, Charles Davies and Robert Adair.
-Chaired by Robert Adair, the committee’s prime tasks are to review the half-yearly and annual accounts before they are presented to the Board, focusing in particular on accounting policies and areas of management judgment, scope of internal control and estimation.
+The Audit Committee is made up of Martin Abbot, Nicolas Rouveyre and Charles Davies.
+Chaired by Martin Abbott, the committee’s prime tasks are to review the half-yearly and annual accounts before they are presented to the Board, focusing in particular on accounting policies and areas of management judgment, scope of internal control and estimation.
 The committee is responsible for monitoring the controls which are in force to ensure the integrity of the information reported to the shareholders.
 The committee acts as a forum for discussion of internal control issues and contributes to the Board’s review of the effectiveness of the Group’s internal control and risk management systems and processes.
 The committee reviews annually the objectivity and independence of the external auditors.
 The committee meets at least twice a year, provides a forum for reporting by the Group’s external auditors.
 Meetings are also attended, by invitation, by the Finance Director.

 The Committee has considered the Group’s circumstances and due to the close involvement of the Directors in operational, financial and risk management and control, and in view of the Group’s size, it believes that shareholders would not benefit from the implementation of an internal audit function at this time.
 This will continue to be reviewed on an adhoc basis.